Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "...F’real?"

 "As a safe estimate, yes.
 This is an entire technological civilization left intact, likely with all the software wiped.
 Only the hardware remains.
-Each and every piece will need to be painstakingly documented, modeled, then carefully removed, examined with our full arts…and then re-examined in light of new discoveries, again and again."
+Each and every piece will need to be painstakingly documented, modeled, then carefully removed, examined with our full arts... and then re-examined in light of new discoveries, again and again."

 "...Guess that explains why they felt comf’table just leavin’ it there ‘fer us ‘ta poke at."